E2 Series Shinkansen: Exports

-China ordered a number of 250 km/h trains based on the E2-1000 series design, renamed it as CRH2, becoming the second Shinkansen train exported after the 700T for Taiwan.
-These CRH2 trains consist of a total of 60 sets; the first three sets (2001-2003) were built in Japan, the next six sets were delivered in complete knock down (CKD) form and assembled by CSR Sifang Locomotive and Rolling Stock, the remaining 51 sets were built by Sifang through technology transfer from Japan.
-The first train arrived at the port of Qingdao on 8 March 2006.
+China ordered 60 trainsets based on the E2-1000 series design in 2004 for upgraded mainline services; the type was later designated CRH2A and became the second Shinkansen-derived train exported after the 700T for Taiwan.
+Under the contract, three sets were built in Japan, six were supplied in complete knock down (CKD) form for assembly by CSR Sifang Locomotive and Rolling Stock, and the remaining 51 were built by Sifang through technology transfer.

-Subsequent orders included 50 additional trains and a new order for 140 trains placed in 2009 with the Sino-Japanese joint venture.

 Withdrawals

 Withdrawals of E2 series sets commenced in October 2013, with the withdrawal of sets J2 and J3.

+In March 2025, JR East announced development of the E10 series as the planned successor to the E2 and E5 series on the Tohoku Shinkansen, with pre-series vehicles scheduled for completion after autumn 2027 and commercial service targeted for fiscal 2030.

 Preserved examples

 Car E223-23 of former set J10 was moved from Sendai Depot to Sanwa Tekki Corporation in Utsunomiya, Tochigi, in February 2017, where it is preserved.

-Car E223-1101 is used as a training facility at the Shinkansen Education and Training Center, a training facility of JR East.
+Car E223-1101 of former set J51 is used as a training facility at the Shinkansen Education and Training Center, a training facility of JR East.

-Car E224-127 of former set J14 was moved from Sendai Depot to the Hirosawa City theme park in Chikusei, Ibaraki, in November 2018, where it is preserved.
+Car E224-127 of former set J14 was moved to the Hirosawa City theme park in Chikusei, Ibaraki, in November 2018, where it is preserved.